dumkydewilde/dumky-dot-net/content/posts/2023-06-18-snowplow-for-2ct-a-day-with-bigquery-terraform-dbt-and-docker/index.md

 - *Cloud Functions*: A lighter weight version of Cloud Run with an HTTP endpoint using only a program function instead of the full docker container.
 A little more complex due to the lack of Docker support and actually has the same pricing (and underlying architecture) as Cloud Run.
 - *Pixel + Cloud Storage logs*: You can set up usage logging on Google Cloud Storage allowing you to track GET requests to a pixel.
 It's cheap, but misses a lot of flexibility and benefits of using the Snowplow JavaScript tracker's POST requests as well as making it more complex to forward these logs to the rest of the Snowplow pipeline.

 With roughly 100 minutes and 67000 requests free per day, Cloud Run seems like the obvious choice for our collector, especially since we can use distroless versions of Docker images, that are super small and actually contain only the bare minimum required to run our collector's functions.
+There is one downside to this set up and that is that Cloud Run does have a cold start of up to 20 seconds.
+In practice I've seen this vary between 2-20 seconds, but it does mean hits are potentially dropped if it takes too long.
+Personally I've found this setup reliable enough for the cost benefit, but of course you'll have to make your own trade-offs.

 ### The Enricher
 Interestingly enough the enricher's requirements are actually quite different from the collector.
-It doesn't have to be alway online.
+It doesn't have to be always online.
 As a matter of fact, this will be one of our biggest cost savers.
 By only running the enricher (and similarly the loader) in batches at times that are actually useful for us we save an enormous amount of costs.
 If you don't make decisions in real-time, your pipeline definitely doesn't need to be real-time.
 Considering that you don't run your personal blog with a globally distributed team of people, you'll likely only need updates to your analytics a few times a day.
-Expressed in my favourite cron schedule this becomes `11 9-19/3 * * *`,  in other words: run every three hours between 9am and 7pm.
-If you really want to save you could also exclude weekends (`11 9-19/3 * * 1-5`) although in that case your initial run on Monday morning might take a bit longer.
+Expressed in my favourite cron schedule this becomes `23 8-21/5 * * *`,  in other words: run every three hours between 9am and 7pm.
+If you really want to save you could also exclude weekends (`23 8-21/5 * * 1-5`) although in that case your initial run on Monday morning might take a bit longer.

 Aside from my banter about cron schedules, the requirements for the enricher are something like:
 - Process batches of Pub/Sub messages